cathteng/bufo-stickers/README.md

 ### Image Processing
 - **Static images**: Resized to iOS sticker requirements (408x408px by default)
-- **Animated GIFs**: Skipped (only static stickers are generated)
+- **Animated GIFs**: Converted to APNG (Animated PNG) format - iOS supports this!
 - Transparent backgrounds are preserved
 - Images are optimized to stay under the 500KB limit
+- If animations are too large, frame count is automatically reduced
-- Output format: PNG with RGBA color mode
+- Output format: PNG/APNG with RGBA color mode

 ### File Structure
 ```